MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ::: zone pivot="visual-studio"

 This article describes how to create a REST API with a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library.
 You'll create an HTTP trigger function in Visual Studio and deploy it to the Azure portal, where it can be accessed through Azure Functions.
-The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events.
+The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events, such as serialization and deserialization of data models, token validation, request, and response validation.

 ## Prerequisites